How To Create A Cosy Master Bedroom

 Lists are a good way of jotting down ideas when planning to create anything, and a bedroom is no exception…

-- Make a note of products you see and fall in love with like lamps to light the room, a bed to dream in and paints you like the look of.
+- Make a note of products you see and fall in love with.
+Use Houzz or a simple interiors magazine for inspiration, from lighting to bed styles to paints that caught your eye.

-- Drawn up a list of must haves like wardrobes and other storage including shelves and decide what sort suits the room best.
+- Draw up a list of must-haves like wardrobes and other storage including shelves and decide what sort suits the room best.

-- Wardrobes with mirrored fronts can give the room a larger feel and a wooden storage trunk at the end of the bed doubles as somewhere for bedding as well as a seat with some colourful scatter cushions.
+- Wardrobes with mirrored fronts can give the room a larger feel, or perhaps a wooden storage trunk at the end of the bed.
+A wonderful feature that doubles-up as somewhere for bedding as well as seating, throw some funky cushions and we’re starting to see something interesting.

 - Draw out a plan of the room with dimensions and look at variations on where furniture will go.

-You may choose a walk-in wardrobe to display your clothes, shoes, bags and accessories or maybe a space saving sliding door option will work well in your bedroom so things can be stored away with the effortless closing of a well-made wardrobe and door.
-Choose a bed you love, including a mattress you can be comfortable on.
-You might go for a firmer one or a softer feel and finish its look with beautiful covers and pillow cases.
+You may choose a walk-in wardrobe to store your clothes, shoes, bags and accessories.
+Possibly a space-saving sliding door option would work well in your bedroom so things can be stored away with ease and style.
+Choose a bed you love, do a significant amount of research, try some out in the shop and find the most comfortable one for yourself, like the Leesa or the Casper mattress.

-You can choose one colour for all four walls of highlight one of them as a feature wall with a darker, contrasting colour.
-Of course you can always go for wallpaper, again as a feature wall or all over.
+You can choose one colour for all four walls to highlight one of them as a feature wall with a darker, contrasting colour.
+Alternatively, you can always go for wallpaper, which is trending right now, many designers are suggesting wallpaper to one side of a wall or a single panel in fact.
+This creates a slicing effect and contrast colour schemes.
 Choose bold floral patterns to bring nature inside and pick out a colour you can paint woodwork with or other walls.
 Delicate candy stripes and contrasting borders, either around the middle of the room or up at ceiling height make for a light and airy feel.